-Let’s explore some of the diverse bird watching species in different regions across Peru here:
+Let’s explore some of the diverse bird-watching species in different regions across Peru here:

 The Marvelous Spatuletail which is a type of Hummingbird is also found in this location.
-You can also view the White Masked Antbird and the Orange throated Tanager along the banks of the River Maranon, Santiago, Cenepa amidst the surroundings.
+You can also view the White Masked Antbird and the Orange throated Tanager along the banks of the River Maranon, Santiago, and Cenepa amidst the surroundings.

 Golden backed Mountain Tanager

 Southern Peru offers a glimpse of the fantastic wildlife along with it’s rich cultural heritage along with a chance of exploring some of the most fascinating birdlife found in this country.
-The coastal wetlands in Lima gets you as close to watching the bird species as much as possible with the presence of Inca Terns, Peruvian Booby, Red legged Cormorants, Blackish Oystercatcher, Humboldt Penguins, herons, coots along with Many colored Rush Tyrant.
-If you head towards the Cusco city, you can spot out the Puna Teal along the Huacarpay lakes along with waterbirds such as Andean Lapwing, Andean Gull, Plumbeous Rail along with White tufted Grebe.
+The coastal wetlands in Lima gets you as close to watching the bird species as much as possible with the presence of Inca Terns, Peruvian Booby, Red-legged Cormorants, Blackish Oystercatcher, Humboldt Penguins, herons, coots along with Many colored Rush Tyrant.
+If you head towards Cusco city, you can spot the Puna Teal along the Huacarpay lakes along with waterbirds such as Andean Lapwing, Andean Gull, Plumbeous Rail with White tufted Grebe.

 The Middle Manu Road gives a glimpse of flocks of birds with a dazzling array of Golden Collared Honeycreeper, Versicolored Barbet, Spotted Tanagers, Crested Quetzal, woodcreepers, flycatchers, Toucanet, Yungas Manakas.
 Explore lower Manu Road as well to find some interesting bird species in this region.

-Read our previous article Guide to african safari transportation
+Read our previous article Guide to African safari transportation